DanyLan/Terraform/README.md

  # CHALLENGE 2

- The above created a zonal clsuter with only one node.
+ The above created a zonal cluster with only one node.
 Try to create a regional cluster now with 3 nodes in 3 different zones.
 [Hint](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/container_cluster)